mysociety/jkan/_datasets/everypolitician-northern-mariana-islands-house.md

 ---
 schema: default
-title: Politician Data: Northern Mariana Islands — House of Representatives
+title: 'Politician Data: Northern Mariana Islands — House of Representatives'
 organization: EveryPolitician
 notes: Data on the people within the House of Representatives legislature of Northern Mariana Islands.
 resources: